pranau97/reddit-opinion-mining/README.md

     * `-h` or `--help` - Prints the usage details.
     * `-w string type` or `--words string type` - Generates a word distribution of the given string and type - positive or negative.
 Requires that sentiment analysis for the particular term already be performed previously.
     * `string` - Looks for similar strings in the corpus and performs sentiment analysis on it.

+## Credits

+* Max Woolf's blog post on [subreddit visualizations](http://minimaxir.com/2016/05/reddit-graph/) was of great help in making this project.